WOODY'S "OTHER NATIONAL ANTHEM"

 1956.jpeg

 Woody Guthrie inherited Huntington’s disease from his mother, whom it drove mad.
 By 1952, the debilitating nerve disease had him twitching, flailing, bed-ridden.
-His last public appearance came in March 1956.
-Friends arranged a benefit concert.
+His last public appearance came in March 1956 when friends arranged a benefit concert.
 As Pete Seeger led the sing-a-long, the spotlight rose to the balcony.
 There a short, wiry, embattled man stood and held up a shaky fist.
 The audience burst into applause, then went back to singing.

 stamp.jpg